Nuclear Regulatory Commission.

 II.
 Further Information

 NRC has issued a general license to Entergy Nuclear Vermont Yankee, LLC.
-(Entergy), authorizing storage of spent fuel in an ISFSI, in accordance with the Atomic Energy Act of 1954 and Title 10 of the Code of Federal Regulations (10 CFR) part 50, and 10 CFR part 72.
-This Order is being issued to Entergy which has identified near-term plans to store spent fuel in an ISFSI under the general license provisions of part 72.
-The Commission's regulations at 10 CFR 72.212(b)(5) and 10 CFR 73.55(h)(1) require Entergy to maintain safeguards contingency plan procedures in accordance with 10 CFR part 73, Appendix C. Specific safeguards requirements are contained in 10 CFR 73.55.
+(Entergy), authorizing the operation of an ISFSI, in accordance with the Atomic Energy Act of 1954 and Title 10 of the Code of Federal Regulations (10 CFR) part 50 and 10 CFR part 72.
+Commission regulations at 10 CFR 72.212(b)(5) and 10 CFR 73.55(h)(1) require Entergy to have a safeguards contingency plan to respond to threats of radiological sabotage and to protect the spent fuel against the threat of radiological sabotage.

 On September 11, 2001, terrorists simultaneously attacked targets in New York, NY, and Washington, DC, using large commercial aircraft as weapons.
 In response to the attacks and intelligence information subsequently obtained, the Commission issued a number of Safeguards and Threat Advisories to its licensees, to strengthen licensees' capabilities and readiness to respond to a potential attack on a nuclear facility.
+On October 16, 2002, the Commission issued Orders to the licensees of operating ISFSIs to put the actions taken in response to the Advisories in the established regulatory framework and to implement additional security enhancements that emerged from NRC's ongoing comprehensive review.
 The Commission has also communicated with other Federal, State, and local government agencies and industry representatives to discuss and evaluate the current threat environment, to assess the adequacy of security measures at licensed facilities.
 In addition, the Commission has been conducting a comprehensive review of its safeguards and security programs and requirements.

-As a result of its consideration of current safeguards and security plan requirements, as well as a review of information provided by the intelligence community and other governmental agencies, the Commission has determined that certain compensatory measures are required to be implemented by licensees as prudent, interim measures, to address the current threat environment in a consistent manner throughout the nuclear ISFSI community.
-Therefore, the Commission is imposing requirements, as set forth in Attachment 1 of this Order, on Entergy which has indicated near-term plans to store spent fuel in an ISFSI under the general license provisions of part 72.
-These interim requirements, which supplement existing regulatory requirements, will provide the Commission with reasonable assurance that the public health and safety and common defense and security continue to be adequately protected in the current threat environment.
+As a result of its consideration of current safeguards and security requirements, as well as a review of information provided by the intelligence community, the Commission has determined that certain additional security measures are required to address the current threat environment in a consistent manner throughout the nuclear ISFSI community.
+Therefore, the Commission is imposing requirements, as set forth in Attachment 1 of this Order, on all licensees of these facilities.
+These requirements, which supplement existing regulatory requirements, will provide the Commission with reasonable assurance that the public health and safety and common defense and security continue to be adequately protected in the current threat environment.
 These requirements will remain in effect until the Commission determines otherwise.

-The Commission recognizes that some measures may not be possible or necessary, or may need to be tailored to accommodate the specific circumstances existing at Entergy's facility, to achieve the intended objectives and avoid any unforeseen effect on the safe storage of spent fuel.
+The Commission recognizes that licensees may have already initiated many of the measures set forth in Attachment 1 to this Order, in response to previously issued advisories, the October 2002 Order, or on their own.
+It also recognizes that some measures may not be possible or necessary at some sites, or may need to be tailored to accommodate the specific circumstances existing at the licensee's facility, to achieve the intended objectives and avoid any unforeseen effect on the safe storage of spent fuel.

-A. Entergy shall comply with the requirements described in Attachment 1 to this Order, except to the extent that a more stringent requirement is set forth in its security plan.
-Entergy shall immediately start implementation of the requirements in Attachment 1 to the Order and shall complete implementation before November 30, 2006, or the first day that spent fuel is initially placed in the ISFSI, whichever is sooner.
+A. Entergy shall comply with the requirements described in Attachment 1 to this Order, except to the extent that a more stringent requirement is set forth in Entergy's security plan.
+Entergy shall immediately start implementation of the requirements in Attachment 1 to the Order and shall complete implementation no later than November 30, 2006, with the exception of the additional security measures B.4, which shall be implemented no later than May 31, 2007.
+In any event, Entergy shall complete implementation of all additional security measures prior to the first day that spent fuel is initially placed in the ISFSI.

-B.1.
-Entergy shall, within twenty (20) days of the date of this Order, notify the Commission: (1) If they are unable to comply with any of the requirements described in Attachment 1; (2) if compliance with any of the requirements is unnecessary in its specific circumstances; or (3) if implementation of any of the requirements would cause the licensee to be in violation of the provisions of any Commission regulation or the facility license.
-The notification shall provide the licensee's justification for seeking relief from, or variation, of any specific requirement.
+B. 1.
+Entergy shall, within twenty (20) days of the date of this Order, notify the Commission: (1) if it is unable to comply with any of the requirements described in Attachment 1; (2) if compliance with any of the requirements is unnecessary in its specific circumstances; or (3) if implementation of any of the requirements would cause Entergy to be in violation of the provisions of any Commission regulation or the facility license.
+The notification shall provide Entergy's justification for seeking relief from, or variation of, any specific requirement.

-C.1.
-Entergy shall, within twenty (20) days of the date of this Order, submit, to the Commission, a schedule for achieving compliance with each requirement described in Attachment 1.
+C. 1.
+Entergy shall, within twenty (20) days of this Order, submit to the Commission, a schedule for achieving compliance with each requirement described in Attachment 1.

-2. Entergy shall report to the Commission when it has achieved full Start Printed Page 36552compliance with the requirements described in Attachment 1.
+2. Entergy shall report to the Commission when it has achieved full compliance with the requirements described in Attachment 1.

 D. All measures implemented or actions taken in response to this Order shall be maintained until the Commission determines otherwise.